-Short-term, highly liquid investments with original maturities of three months or less are considered to be cash equivalents.
+Short-term, highly liquid investments with original maturities of three months or less at the time of acquisition are considered to be cash equivalents.
 The Company's cash is held with major financial institutions.
 Certain cash account balances exceed Federal Deposit Insurance Corporation insurance limits of \$250,000 per account and as a result, there is a concentration of credit risk related to amounts in excess of the insurance limits.
 The Company monitors the financial stability of these financial institutions and believes it is not exposed to any significant credit risk in cash and cash equivalents.